Composition, Cooperation, and Coordination of Computational Systems: Other system models in the literature

 \subsection{The system model of Manfred Broy}

 Manfred Broy describes his component model in several articles (e.g. \cite{DBLP:books/sp/cstoday95/Broy95,Broy2009_Relating_Time,Broy2010_Logical}).
+It is an example of a model of interactive systems that is based on input and output histories alone and does without the explicit description of an internal state.

+A major problem with this approach is that the input and output histories of composite components do not result exclusively from the input and output histories of the subcomponents \cite{BrockAckerman1981_Scenarios}.
+Instead, further assumptions about causality in the sense of a partial ordering of the events of the histories among themselves are necessary, which Manfred Broy also has to introduce accordingly.

-The behavior of a system is given by a set of ''input'' and ''output'' processes, whereby a process in his sense is a finite or infinite set of discrete events.
-The event concept is not entirely clear, as on the one hand, an event may represent (among others) a state change or some action, but on the other hand he states that an event represents a point in time and thus has no time duration.
+He defines the behaviour of a system by a set of ''input'' and ''output'' processes, whereby a process in his sense is a finite or infinite set of discrete events.
+The event concept is not entirely clear to me, as on the one hand, an event may represent (among others) a state change or some action, but on the other hand he states that an event represents a point in time and thus has no time duration.
 Also, it remains unclear, whether event sequences like $a,\epsilon, b$ and $a, b$ are semantically equivalent or not.

 A key concept in his theory is what he calls a {\it timed stream} of messages $m\in M$ which is an infinite sequence of finite sequences of messages.
 Each finite sequence $s\in M^*$ can be attributed to a time interval $t\in \mathbb{N}$ as $s(t)$.
 The set of timed streams is denoted as $(M^*)^\infty$.
 If we assume $M=\{0,1,\dots,9\}$, then $M^*$ becomes the set of all natural numbers $\mathbb{N}$ and $(M^*)^\infty$ is the set of all infinite sequences of arbitrary natural numbers.
 As can be seen from the example, the amount of information to be processes in one time interval is finite, but can be arbitrary large.